tigercosmos/node-color-log/README.md

 You can redirect the logs to the stream.

-for example, you can write the log into the file:
+For example, you can write the log into the file:

 ```js
 fileStream = fs.createWriteStream('test.log'),